 - Will Flipkart be sold (the best guess being Amazon)?

-- Will Flipkart receive a nice reception at the stock market ?
+- Will Flipkart receive a nice reception in the stock market?

 - Why can Flipkart not create Amazon’s magic in India?